-We primarily compete in the approximately \$360 billion (according S&P Global Market Intelligence) U.S. personal lines P&C industry.
+We primarily compete in the approximately \$380 billion (according S&P Global Market Intelligence) U.S. personal lines P&C industry.
 As a distributor, we compete for business on the basis of reputation, client service, product offerings and the ability to efficiently tailor our products to the specific needs of a client.

-Agents in both the Corporate Channel and the Franchise Channel are primarily responsible for acquiring new clients.
+Agents in both corporate sales and franchise sales are primarily responsible for acquiring new clients.
 Agents are encouraged to procure new clients through both relationships with Referral Partners and traditional channels (friends, family, client referrals, inbound inquiries and outbound inquiries), and we give them proprietary tools and technology to leverage our years of experience in successfully executing this go-to-market strategy.

-The Company represents over 145 Carriers, of which 53 provide national coverage.
-During 2021, two carriers represented more than 10% of total revenue at 17% and 11%.
+The Company represents approximately 150 Carriers, of which 58 provide national coverage.
+During 2022, two carriers represented more than 10% of total revenue at 14% and 12%.